CoRoVA: Compressed Representations for Vector-Augmented Code Completion: Introduction

 \section{Introduction}

-Recently, more and more IDEs started to feature code completion as one of the central tools.
-Code editors such as Windsurf\footnote{\href{https://windsurf.com/}{Windsurf homepage}} and Cursor\footnote{\href{https://cursor.com/}{Cursor homepage}} started integrating large language models (LLMs) to provide single- and multiline prediction, which substantially improve developer productivity, but they also impose strict latency requirements: even small delays in time-to-first-token (TTFT) break the interactive coding experience and using this feature becomes frustrating.
+Modern code completion systems are increasingly deployed in interactive development environments (IDEs) as central tools.
+Code editors such as Windsurf\footnote{\href{https://windsurf.com/}{Windsurf homepage: https://windsurf.com/}} and Cursor\footnote{\href{https://cursor.com/}{Cursor homepage: https://cursor.com/}} started integrating large language models (LLMs) to provide single- and multi-line predictions, which can substantially improve developer productivity.
+However, these capabilities also come with strict latency requirements: even small delays in time-to-first-token (TTFT) break the interactive coding experience, making suggestion features unusable in practice.
+At the same time, high-quality completions often require \emph{repository-level context}: the correct line may depend on names, types, helper functions, and conventions defined elsewhere in the codebase rather than in the local window.

-Additionally, retrieval-augmented generation (RAG)~\cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp} has been widely adopted to improve both QA and completion quality, since it allows models to incorporate external context such as documentation, relevant snippets of code or function declarations into the prompt (Figure~\ref{fig:architecture_rag}).
-However, the additional tokens from retrieval significantly increase prompt processing time and, consequently, TTFT, making vanilla RAG less practical for latency-critical settings like code completion.
+Retrieval-augmented generation (RAG)~\citep{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp} naturally addresses the need for non-local context, and it has been widely adopted to improve both QA and completion quality, since it allows models to incorporate external context such as documentation, relevant snippets of code, or function declarations into the prompt (Fig.~\ref{fig:all}a).
+However, these additional retrieved tokens significantly increase prompt processing time and, consequently, TTFT, making vanilla RAG \emph{less practical for latency-critical settings such as code completion}.

-A promising solution is context compression via embedding projection.
-Originally introduced in multimodal models such as Flamingo~\cite{alayrac2022flamingovisuallanguagemodel} and LLaVA~\cite{liu2023visualinstructiontuning}, these methods use a separate visual encoder and a lightweight projection module to map input image embeddings into a small set of tokens for the language model.
-Subsequent works, such as xRAG~\cite{cheng2024xragextremecontextcompression}, extended this idea to textual retrieval, showing that compressed representations can match vanilla RAG performance while reducing inference cost.
+A promising solution for this problem is context compression via embedding projection.
+Originally introduced in multimodal models such as Flamingo~\citep{alayrac2022flamingovisuallanguagemodel} and LLaVA~\citep{liu2023visualinstructiontuning}, where a dedicated vision encoder and a lightweight projector map high-dimensional image embeddings into a compact token sequence for the language model.
+Subsequent works (e.g., xRAG~\citep{cheng2024xragextremecontextcompression}) extended this idea to textual retrieval, showing that compressed representations can match vanilla RAG performance while dramatically reducing inference cost.